venksrid001/cowrie/architecture-design.md

 Whenever any attacker first time tries to access the honeypot.
 In this scenario, we can provide user a fresh environment and we don’t need to prepare too much for this.
 It would be the simplest solution.

 **Returning Attack:**

 In this scenario, we need to make sure:

+Whenever, an attacker makes any changes to the file structure (Create new folder, Rename existing folder, delete any folder, create new file etc) then it should remain same for next time.

 ### 4.4 Physical